 AGMs are the principal forum for dialogue with shareholders.
 Notice of AGMs and Annual Reports are typically sent to shareholders at least 21 days before the date of the annual general meeting as per the requirements of the Companies Act 2016, and the MMLR.
 Each item of special business included in the notice of AGM is accompanied by a full explanation of the effects of a proposed resolution to facilitate full understanding and evaluation of issues involved.
 The Annual Report provides detailed and comprehensive information on the Group's activities, business and performance over the financial year to help shareholders make informed decisions on their investment in the Company.
-The Annual Report is also uploaded on the Company's website at www.kesmi.com.
+The Annual Report is also uploaded on the Company's website at http://kesmi.com/investor-relations/general-meetings/.

-Notwithstanding the above, in line with the MCCG, the notice of this 48th AGM was sent out 25 October 2019 which is at least 28 days prior to the AGM.
+Notwithstanding the above, in line with the MCCG, the notice of this 49th AGM was issued on 27 October 2020 which is at least 28 days prior to the AGM.